-Inspire provide a wide range of services for people with learning disabilities and additional support needs throughout the North-east of Scotland.
-Working with the vision of empowering the life choices of the people we support, our services include 24-hour support, visiting support, skills development in relation to employment, respite care and innovative day opportunities.
+Inspire provide a wide range of services for people with learning disabilities and additional support needs throughout the North East of Scotland.
+Working with the vision of empowering the life choices of the people we support, our services include 24-hour support, residential care, visiting support, skills development in relation to employment, social support groups, respite care and innovative day opportunities.

-Inspire support over 400 adults and young people, providing services based on individual need.
-Founded in 1988, almost three decades of experience helps the organisation to provide bespoke support solutions based around outcomes developed though our outcome-based support planning process.
-Today Inspire employs over 500 members of staff in 50 services across the region.
+Inspire support over 300 adults and young people, providing services based on individual need.
+Founded in 1988, three decades of experience helps the organisation provide bespoke support solutions based around outcomes developed though our outcome-based support planning process.
+Today Inspire employs over 500 members of staff in 40 services across Aberdeen, Aberdeenshire, Angus and Moray.

 KEY and Community Lifestyles

 KEY and Community Lifestyles provide highly personalised, outcome focused support to help people with learning disabilities and complex needs live life to the full.
 We support over 1,500 people across Scotland developing and providing creative, innovative and flexible solutions to increase opportunities, widen social networks and develop community connections.

 Health and social care services are provided by Falkirk Health and Social Care Partnership (HSCP).
 The Partnership is made up of staff working in Falkirk Council and NHS Forth Valley, along with partners in the Third and Independent sectors.